Externally Peer-Reviewed and Approved Studies

 - If your study would like to use CTSC data management resources (REDCap) please contact Jessie Lee (Research Data Management Project Manager) prior to submitting your application.

-- Prior to application submission, you please contact Pankaj Patel, Administrative Manager (646-962-8154), to discuss the specifics of your requests for patient care resources.
+- Prior to application submission, please contact Pankaj Patel, Research Manager (646-962-8154), to discuss the specifics of your requests for patient care resources.
 Please see Appendix I, later in this document, for important details regarding CTSC budget preparation.

 The input provided by these groups can help to ensure a quick turnaround time in the review of your application.